AWS GuardDuty

 Access Key and Secret Key

-Find the user you have created, and click on your user to access the details.
+Find the created user and click on it to access the details.

 Under the Security credentials tab, click on Create access key.